daparic/CalculatorBackend/README.md

 CalculatorBackend.exe tcp://192.168.2.146:1883 id12345 john p4ssw0rd
 ```

-Test the CalculatorBackend API endpoint:
+# Test the CalculatorBackend API endpoint:
 - By `curl -s http://localhost:8080/add/4.2/3.1`
 - By [SPA CalculatorFrontend](https://github.com/daparic/CalculatorFrontend).

+The Jetson Nano also sends into the MQTT broker the recognized objects viewed from its attached USB video camera.